phillipkerman/js_cats/CLASS_STEPS1.md

 	* variables
 	* using functions
 	* using third-party libraries (of functions)
-* use my "Canvas starter code" (below) to play with canvas (triggering methods and setting properties)
+* use my "Canvas starter code" (http://jsfiddle.net/phillipkerman/5TN4n/) to play with canvas (triggering methods and setting properties)
 	* draw a rectangle (arguments for x,y,width,height):
 	```
 	ctx.fillRect(0,0,100,100);